matozqui/Berries_Pricing/README.md

 # 4_Methodology

-During the project different technologies, techniques and analytical methods have been used trying to fit-to-purpose.
+During the project different technologies, techniques and analytical methods have been used trying to fit-to-purpose of each step.

 ### 4_1_Ingestion